tommykwok722/-Onitama-Board-Game/README.md

 An Implementation of Board Game by MATLAB.

 ## Introduction
-This project is about writing a game.
+This individual project is one of the final exams during my undergraduate studies, which is about writing a game.
 The game is based on the board game named **Onitama**, with a few rules added to the original Onitama board game.

+The project consists of 2 parts. <br>
+**Part 1: Human vs Human** <br>
+Code the game which allows two players to play against each other.

+**Part 2: AI vs AI** <br>
+Write an AI for the game, then play against the AI written by other students and of course, my professor!

 The game is played by two players, A and B. Each player controls an army of 5 pawns, represented by **A** or **a** (**B** or **b**).
 In the board, **A** or **B** represent generals, **a** or **b** represent soldiers.
 The pawns are placed on a 5×5 board. **W** represents a wall.
 Here is a sample set up of the game.
 ```